SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

    pair: Several queues; Resource
    single: bank10

-Several Counters with individual queues
+Several counters with individual queues
 -------------------------------------------

 Each counter now has its own queue.
 The programming is more